 X-ray inspection possibilities

-The X-ray system detects metal, glass, rubber and plastic particles.
 A wide variety of X-ray inspection tasks is possible with regards to pharmaceutical products.
-Possible applications could be:
+Applications are:

 - Crack detection